tingerrr/hydra/doc/manual.typ

 - minimal
   - it should only provide features which are specifically used for heading and section querying and display

-If you think its behvior is surprising, you believe you found a bug or you think its defaults or parameters are not sufficient for your use case, please open an issue at #text(eastern, link("https://github.com/tingerrr/hydra")[GitHub:tingerrr/hydra]).
+If you think its behvior is surprising, you believe you found a bug or you think its defaults or parameters are not sufficient for your use case, please open an issue at #issues.
 Contributions are also welcome!

 = Guide
-== Introduction
-#include "chapters/1-intro.typ"

-== Features
-#include "chapters/2-features.typ"
+#sub-file("chapters/2-guide.typ")

-= Reference
+= Reference <api>
-#include "chapters/3-reference.typ"
+#sub-file("chapters/3-reference.typ")